callistajosette/callistajosette.github.io/project-crease.md

 $$

 ## Credits
-These notes were compiled from various sources, most notably course handouts provided to students at the University of Washington, and the
+These notes were compiled from various freely accessible online sources, most notably course handouts provided to students at the University of Washington, and the
 Recurrences University of Illinois Urbana-Champaign.

 [back](./)